 Mortgage APR vs Interest Rate: What’s the Difference?

-Let’s take a look at the difference between your APR and your interest rate, and how they affect how much home you can afford.
+Let’s take a look at the difference between your APR and interest rate, and how they affect the true cost of a mortgage.

 |Loan A||Loan B|